qceka88/Fundametals-Module/000Small Projects/03 Random Sentence Generator/README.md

 [Programming Fundamentals with Python - September2022](https://softuni.bg/trainings/3840/programming-fundamentals-with-python-september-2022)

 Basically this generator creates a sentence from five words.
-Name, Place, Verb, Noun, Adverb, Detail and follow construction in the picture below.
-Some of the ramdom generated sentences have non sence.
-But this program is create only for having fun.
+Name, Place, Verb, Noun, Adverb, Detail and follow construction:

+Sentence:
+ + Who = Name + Place
+ + Action = Adverb + Verb + Noun
+ + Detail = Details is just detail described in data

+Construction is similar to the picture below.

 ![img.png](img.png)

 In the picture below are shown few examples of this program.

 ![img_4.png](img_4.png)

+Some of the random generated sentences have non sense.
+But this program is create
+only for having fun.